Harsh-Goenka/2D-Shooter-Game/README.md

 # 2D Shooter Game

-This is a 2D shooter game developed by Shashank.
+This is a 2D shooter game developed by Harsh.

 The game features a custom cursor for shooting alien spaceships, scoring mechanics, background music, and sound effects.